By the Bog of Cats: Minor characters

 Monica Murray: She is Hester Swane's sixty-year-old neighbour on the Bog of Cats.
 While she does at times seem sympathetic to Hester, she attempts to carry out the community's wishes and convince Hester to leave her house on the bog so that Carthage and his new bride can move in there.
 She also tries to convince Hester to accept the marriage between Caroline and Carthage.
 Despite this, Hester begs Monica to tell her stories about her mother.

 The Catwoman: The Catwoman is a strange mystical figure who most closely echoes the blind prophet Tiresias from Greek myths.
 She eats mice and drinks milk from a saucer.
 She has magical powers that include prophecy and talking to ghosts.
 It is hinted that she may have some kind of intimate relationship with the eighty-year-old priest, Father Willow.
 Even though the community sees the Catwoman as eccentric, they still invite her to all of their functions and consider it bad luck not to do so.

 Xavier Cassidy: Xavier is a farmer who schemes to marry his daughter to someone he can easily control since his daughter cannot inherit his land.
 He convinces Carthage to marry Caroline and promises to sign over the farm to him.
 Hester believes that Xavier was in love with her mother and attempted to woo her before she left the Bog.

 Caroline Cassidy: Caroline is the twenty-year-old daughter of Xavier Cassidy who marries Carthage Kilbride.
 To add insult to injury, Hester often babysat Caroline as a child.
 Caroline is very meek and follows orders from both Xavier and Carthage.
 However, she does express guilt about the marriage to Xavier because she feels that they are being unfair to Hester.

 The Ghost Fancier: This ghostly figure appears at the beginning of the play to collect the spirit of Hester.
 However, Hester is still alive, so the Ghost Fancier realizes he is too early.
 He comes back at the end of the play after Hester kills Josie, and Hester kills herself.

 The Ghost of Joseph Swane: Hester's brother's ghost returns to the Bog of Cats to find out why Hester killed him.
 He believes that Hester was just trying to steal money from him.
 However, in their conversation, Hester reveals that she was jealous of his relationship with their mother.

 Father Willow: He is the town priest who officiates Caroline and Carthage's wedding.
 He is inappropriately close with the Catwoman.
 He appears confused and forgetful.

 Young Dunne: Often referred to as the waiter, who serves the guests at the wedding of Carthage and Caroline.

 Productions and reception

-According to theater scholar and critic Melissa Sihra, Carr's plays have been produced in award-winning productions at the Abbey, Peacock, Gate, and Project Theatres in Dublin as well as the San Jose Repertory Theatre, Irish Repertory of Chicago, the Pittsburgh Irish and Classical Theatre, and the MacArthur Theatre at Princeton in the United States.
+According to theater scholar and critic Melissa Sihra, Carr's plays have appeared in award-winning productions at the Abbey, Peacock, Gate, and Project Theatres in Dublin as well as the San Jose Repertory Theatre, Irish Repertory of Chicago, the Pittsburgh Irish and Classical Theatre, and the MacArthur Theatre at Princeton in the United States.